makrai/notes/palmer10-sem-role-label.md

 ## 1.3.4 Frame Semantics 18

-* Frame Semantics (Fillmore, 1985, 1982; Fillmore et al., 2002) and is embodied
+* Frame Semantics (Fillmore, 1985, 1982; Fillmore+ 2002) and is embodied
   in FrameNet, a lexical resource which currently has entries for 10,000 lexical units (senses of a lemma) associated with at least 958 distinct frames and 2,500 Frame Elements.
-Annotated example sentences have been provided for up to 6800 lexical units (Baker et al., 1998; Johnson et al., 2001).
+Annotated example sentences have been provided for up to 6800 lexical units (Baker+ 1998; Johnson+ 2001).
 FrameNet is described in more detail in the next chapter
 * This introduction to linguistic theories about semantic representations ends where it began, with Charles Fillmore.
 Having thought deeply about the limitations of case theory and building on the notion of Frames as used for